bottkars/labbuildr/docs/Solutionpacks/install-ecs3.ps1.md

-once step1 is finished, step2 starts automatically. you can monitor step2 by
+once step1 is finished, step2 starts automatically. you can monitor step2 by using ssh or the vmconsole
 ```
 tail -f /tmp/systemd-private-*-vmtoolsd.service-*/tmp/labbuildr.log
 ```